This post provides an overview of the formaldehyde-based and formaldehyde-free glues used in plywood.

 Furniture Grade Plywood

-Interior grades of plywood can be made with urea-formaldehyde as the adhesive.
-Urea-formaldehyde (UF) offgasses more and for longer.
 Now phenol-formaldehyde (PF) is more standard, but I still see some SDS sheets showing urea-formaldehyde.

-Interior plywood is often called furniture grade or hardwood plywood.
 You will want to make sure your furniture is made with PF or NAF glues, not UF.

 Formaldehyde-Free Plywood

-1. Purebond Plywood by Columbia Forest Products is a no added formaldehyde plywood (NAF).
+1. Purebond Plywood by Columbia Forest Products is a no-added formaldehyde plywood (NAF).
 It is made with a soy-based glue.

 When folks talk about formaldehyde-free plywood, this is the one they are usually referring to.

-Their adhesive is partially proprietary, but they claim it is “soy-based”.
-The full Declare label is here but this doesn’t tell us much about what it will offgas in the end, only what went into it.
+The full Declare label is here but this doesn’t tell us much about what it will off-gas in the end, only what went into it.

 I have seen extremely chemically sensitive folks react to this brand of plywood so I would make sure to test it out yourself before using it.
-I do think the odor is extremely mild and unoffensive.

 Purebond plywood is intended for interior uses like furniture and cabinets (here are some cabinet makers who use Purebond).
-It is not structural and it is not made to hold up to high humidity or moisture.
-Some folks are using this as sheathing and roof decking which is a very bad idea.

 You can buy it at Home Depot.